digital-botanical-gardens-initiative/dendron-dbgi/vault/database.2022.2022-09-22.md

                 -✔️ But easy export to csv/Json/xml where you can choose which column and which items -❌ phone app
-                -✔️ But nice web version on smartphone -✔️ Possibility to create a dashboard
+                -✔️ But nice web version on smartphone -✔️ Image as an item
+        -✔️ Possibility to create a dashboard
         -✔️ Can be linked to a db (https://directus.io/#databases) -✔️ Backup/history via db
                 - https://learndirectus.com/how-to-backup-directus/
+                - -> Resolve importation problem
+        -✔️ Allows Multilingual app